cataclysmnik/retroChat/README.md

 ## TODO:
 - Make the website more mobile friendly.
+- Add a "boot" animation.
+- Make the text brighter.
 - Make the bot have memory.
 - Add some better "lore".